 Coming in at number three is Earnin.
 Earning has a long, rich history in the payroll advance world because they were previously known as ActiveHours.
 Earnin has changed hands and improved upon previous business models to rank number three on our list.

 Another big plus to Earnin is there are no fees.
 It relies heavily upon the honor system in the form of tips.
-If you're happy with the service, you may “tip” the app to keep it up and running.
+If you're happy with the service, you may “tip” the app to keep it running.

-Cash back rewards are one of the more exciting features of Earnin.
-If customers use the app to pay for purchases, users can earn cash back rewards of up to 10% depending on what they buy.
+Cash-back rewards are one of the more exciting features of Earnin.
+If customers use the app to pay for purchases, users can earn cash-back rewards of up to 10%, depending on what they buy.